-Do I need a registered building practitioner when renovating my office?
+Do I need a commercial registered building practitioner when renovating my office?

 The company that your builder works in must also be commercially registered firstly as a Building Company.
 This change which took place in the last 12- 18 months now means that the trading company itself must be a registered building practitioner with a licence and registration number.
 In addition to this, one of the directors of the company must be a registered building practitioner.
 These requirements protect you as a consumer and ensure you aren’t being scammed with non-compliant and unsafe works.

 A commercial registered building practitioner will work with the building surveyor/ certifier and they’ll have the correct insurances.
 They’ll be able to conduct the works and have insurance cover to avoid you tangled in a legal public risk case.
 They will also be covered for structural works and defective materials to safely and legally carry out the works.

 This also protects you from equipment failure as part of the installation, ensuring you receive all the certificates provided to you at completion which mean the works are compliant.
 A commercially registered building company won’t agree to do illegal works for you, but we know the regulation so well we can still get what you need within the space, legally.